-If a visit is required, the specification will be agreed, and an agenda set as per section 5.2 above.
+If a visit is required, the specification will be agreed, and an agenda set as per section Annex B.

-The appointment of visitors will follow the same process as described in $\underline{5.3}$ with confirmation of the visiting teams being made by GOsC.
+The appointment of visitors will follow the same process as described in 'Agreeing the date of the visit and confirmation of visitors' with confirmation of the visiting teams being made by GOsC.